PaulAtKeyboard/OpenCCTV/README.md

 * [JSON](https://www.json.org/)

 ## Project Status
-Currently a Minimally Viable Product.
+Currently a Minimum Viable Product.

 ## Disclaimer
 ### This Project is just for fun.